-Hell as a consequence imposed by God is hard to swallow.
+Hell as a consequence imposed by God is hard to swallow and luckily, not true.
 Men are the architects of hell, not God.
 Hell is not a designed condition, it is a byproduct of free will, an unavoidable consequence of moral disease.
 Hell doesn’t contain a single soul that loves God, not one.
 Hell contains the human beings who built it and choose it.

 I learnt to respect luck whilst living in China.
 Before I lived there, I thought luck was the faith of silly people who wanted to either excuse or to justify their lives.
-But in China I learnt about the profound nature of fortune, about how the competing forces in our souls are in constant flux, the free woman in me engages in a lifelong war with the part of me who is a tyrant, who chooses to oppress herself.
+But in China I learnt about the profound nature of fortune, about how the competing forces in our souls are in constant flux, the free woman in me engaging in a lifelong war with the part of me who is a tyrant, who chooses to oppress herself.
 Then, into that spiritual wildfire, the universe tosses in luck, the unbalancer.

 During hard times, the joy of luck would enter in, if you are Chinese.
-You submit to the circumstance and apply yourself to overturning the unluckiness, or at least learning from it.
+You submit to the circumstance and apply yourself to overturning the unluckiness, or at least to learning from it.
 But if the person who is uncomfortable feels that it was their right to avoid the problem, that life is unfair, then there is no solution for them.
 In such cases the person seeks more control when the solution is the opposite.

 Now we only had to navigate the other side of the road and we’d be across.
-When we stepped onto the tiny island of sanity, I noticed an old man in a suit, sitting on one of the benches.
+When we stepped onto the territory of sanity, I noticed an old man in a suit sitting on one of the benches.
 He looked up and saw my blonde haired, blue eyed baby boy, and his entire face was instantly infused with utter delight and sheer joy.
 He had a large paper sack on his lap with the top rolled shut.
 The man got up, and walked right towards us.
 He kissed my son on the head, right there, in the middle of a thousand cars streaming in opposite directions on both sides of us.
-Then, after he embraced my son he said, “You are welcome in Jordan!”
+Then, after he embraced my son he said, in English, “You are welcome in Jordan!”
 And I knew he meant it.
 Then he reached into his paper bag and brought out a large clutch of bananas.
 And gave the entire set to my boy.
 Then he walked away.